callnow

 • Risk of depreciation and obsolescence if the asset becomes outdated before the end of the lease term.

-• More complex accounting treatment with additional costs such as interest, residual value, balloon payments, and disposal costs related to the lease.
+• This is a more complex accounting treatment, with additional costs such as interest, residual value, balloon payments, and disposal costs related to the lease.

-• The responsibility for the asset’s maintenance, insurance, and other ownership costs lies with the lessee, increasing the operational and administrative burdens for the business.
+• The lessee is responsible for the asset’s maintenance, insurance, and other ownership costs, which increases the business’s operational and administrative burdens.

 Accounting for Capital Leases

 Just because a capital lease is a financing arrangement, a company must break down its periodic lease payments into an interest expense based on the company’s applicable interest rate and depreciation expense.
-If a company makes $1,000 in monthly lease payments and its estimated interest is $200, this produces a $1,000 credit entry to the cash account, a $200 debit entry to the interest expense account, and a $800 debit entry to the capital lease liability account.
+Suppose a company makes $1,000 in monthly lease payments, and its estimated interest is $200.
+In that case, this produces a $1,000 credit entry to the cash account, a $200 debit entry to the interest expense account, and a $800 debit entry to the capital lease liability account.

 A company must also depreciate the leased asset, which is a factor in its salvage value and useful life.
 Let’s say an asset has a 10-year useful life and no salvage value based on the straight-line basis depreciation method; the company records an $833 monthly debit entry to the depreciation expense account and a credit entry to the accumulated depreciation account.
 When the leased asset is disposed of, the fixed asset is credited, and the accumulated depreciation account is debited from the remaining balances.

 The accounting treatment on financial statements for capital leases is very different from how operational leases are accounted for.
 When you account for an operating lease, only the lease payment is recorded in the accounting records.
 It is an operational expense, and the payment affects the profit and loss account.
-In an operational lease, the company does not have any ownership of the asset.
-It does not get included on the balance sheet.
-So, there is no depreciation calculated for it.
+In an operational lease, the company does not own the asset.
+It is not included on the balance sheet, so no depreciation has been calculated for it.

 However, a capital lease involves the transfer of the asset’s ownership to the lessee.
 So, the present market value of the asset is included on the balance sheet.
 The depreciation value is also affected by the company’s income statement.
-It helps to increase the company’s total assets and total liabilities, as well as provide some tax benefits to the lessee.
+A capital lease helps to increase the company’s total assets and total liabilities and provides some tax benefits to the lessee.

 Accounting Treatment for Capital Lease